Readers, be prepared to melt today!

 Ahem, I have at least two people whom I can safely call my “fans”.

-They are the half-Japanese, half-French sisters who have been coming to my rakugo performances since the beginning of my rakugo career here in New Zealand.
+They are the half-Japanese, half-Kiwi sisters who have been coming to my rakugo performances since the beginning of my rakugo career here in New Zealand.

 That’s right, if you have been following me for a while, it is the sisters who make me origami medals every time they come to my performance (the one hanging from my ear in the photo).